exiang/open_hub_wiki/Production-Environment-Setup.md

 #### Secure Bucket
 1. Create a bucket and name it `openhub-staging-secure`
 2. Make sure `Block all public access` is `on`

 ### Setup AWS Elastic Cache - REDIS
+Setup Redis server for faster caching (optional) or use default file cache.
+Here, we use REDIS.
 * One replica will do
 * `cache.t3.micro` will do for the start
 * Uncheck `Multi-AZ with Auto-Failover`